 Clobazam (KLOH-bah-zam)is the generic name (non-brand name) of the brand-name drug commonly known as Onfi in the United States and Frisium (FRIH-zee-um) elsewhere.
 Clobazam is a seizure medicine and is available in many countries.
 In Canada, clobazam is also sold under the brand name Novo-Clobazam.

 The first benzodiazepines were synthesized in 1933 and were more fully developed in the 1950s.
 Clobazam (Frisium/Onfi) was not developed until the 1970s.
 It has a subtle chemical difference from earlier benzodiazepines used to treat seizures, such as clonazepam (Klonopin), lorazepam (Ativan), diazepam (Valium), and chlorazepate (Tranxene).
 This difference may lead to less of a problem with tolerance with clobazam than with other benzodiazepines.
-Today, clobazam is approved for use in almost all countries except the United States.
+Today, clobazam is approved for use in almost all countries.

 Clobazam is sold in the United States as Onfi.
-Onfi is available in the United States as a 5 mg, 10 mg and 20 mg tablet for oral administration.
+Onfi is available in the United States as 10 mg and 20 mg scored tablets, as well as 2.5 mg/mL oral suspension.
 The highest dose was 20 mg for less than 30 kg body weight and 40 mg for greater than 30 kg body weight. .
 The name or appearance may differ from country to country, but the dose (measured in milligrams, abbreviated "mg") will usually be the same.
 In Canada, Australia, the UK, and elsewhere, it is available as a 10-mg white tablet.

 How to take and store clobazam